-Neurodivergents - Early Warning Systems of Toxic Workplace Environments
+Neurodivergents...The Early Warning Systems of Toxic Work Environments

-In autistic culture, the canary bird is often used as a metaphor.
-With their rapid breathing, small size, and high metabolism, canaries are much more sensitive to airborne pollutants, distress, and toxic environments.
-For years, canaries acted as living early warning detectors of toxic carbon dioxide gas in mines, signalling danger and saving countless human lives.
+In autistic culture, the canary in the coal mine is a frequent and poignant metaphor.
+With their small size and high metabolism, canaries were far more sensitive to airborne pollutants than humans.
+For years, they acted as living early warning detectors for toxic gases in mines, signalling danger and saving countless lives.

-How does this story translate into modern autistic culture, and what can we learn from these songbirds?
+How does this story translate into modern workplace culture, and what can we learn from these songbirds?

-The theory suggests autistic employees, with their heightened sensitivity, can serve as similar early warning systems for toxic work environments.
-When autistic workers experience high work-related stress, it's a red flag signalling the need for action.
+The theory is clear...autistic and neurodivergent employees, due to their heightened sensory and social sensitivity, often serve as early warning systems for toxic work environments.
+When neurodivergent workers experience high levels of stress, it is a red flag signalling an urgent need for organisational change.

-HR, managers, CEO's, and everyone in between.
-If your autistic & neurodivergent workers are struggling, your early warning system is alerting you.
-Investigate, address and support your people!
+To HR departments, managers, CEOs, and everyone in between...if your autistic and neurodivergent workers are struggling, your early warning system is alerting you.
+Do not ignore the signal.
+Investigate the root causes, address the systemic issues, and provide the necessary support to your people.

 Written by John Hugill